FTarfasse/quick-perf-wiki/Core-annotations.md

 | hours        | int    | Number of hours        |  0            |

-You can use several parameters together, as shown in the following example.
+You can use several elements together, as shown in the following example.

 ### :mag_right: Example
 ```java